supriyarani-dhal/swasthya-setu/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://suusri.web.app](SUUSRI) file for details.

 ### Key Sections Breakdown:
 1. **Frontend Setup**: Install dependencies for the React app inside the `frontend/` folder.